featbit/featbit-mcp/FeatBit/FeatBit.McpServer/README.md

 - Best practices for feature flag management
 - Troubleshooting common issues

+## Features

+### Bootstrap Mode Support

+The MCP server now supports **Bootstrap Mode** for offline operation or when the FeatBit server is unavailable.
+When enabled, the SDK will load feature flags from a local JSON file as a fallback.

+See [BOOTSTRAP.md](BOOTSTRAP.md) for detailed documentation on:
+- Configuring bootstrap mode
+- Creating bootstrap files
+- Use cases and troubleshooting

 ## Design Pattern

 1. Limit the number of tools that AI agents can use to interact with FeatBit.